-- 1 Remove the barrel from the receiver as explained previously. - 2 Use a cleaning rod with a tip and patch large enough for a snug fit in the bore.
+- 1 Remove the barrel from the receiver as explained previously. - 2 Use a cleaning rod with a slotted tip or cleaning jag and a patch large enough for a snug fit in the bore.
 Insert the rod and patch into the barrel at the action end and run it back and forth several times.
 Care should be exercised to ensure that the cleaning rod does not strike the crown of the muzzle, as damage to this area can affect the accuracy of your rifle.